genjax-dev/genjax-chi/README.md

 ## 🔎 What is GenJAX?

-(**A PPL**) GenJAX is a GPU-accelerated probabilistic programming language (PPL): a system which provides automation for building programs which denote probability distributions, and as well as automation for constructing samplers, variational approximations, gradient estimators for expected values, and more.
+(**Probabilistic programming language**) GenJAX is a GPU-accelerated probabilistic programming language (PPL): a system which provides automation for building programs which denote probability distributions, and as well as automation for constructing samplers, variational approximations, gradient estimators for expected values, and more.

 (**With programmable inference**) The design of GenJAX is centered on _programmable inference_: automation which allows users to express and customize Bayesian inference algorithms, including advanced forms of Monte Carlo and variational inference methods.